 The Romans ruled over Europe for nearly 2000 years and created great cities and a vast empire.
 Did you know that today laurel wreaths are still worn in Italy at important events such as graduation ceremonies?

-Less than 30 minutes.
-Moderate — you may need an adult helper when using scissors or staplers.
+Skill level: ★★ Moderate — you may need an adult helper when using scissors or staplers

 Laurel leaves are long green, oval-shaped leaves, which taper to two pointy ends.